 Hammond finds inspiration from other artists and her own imagination.
-For decades, Hammond limited her art to images from the image bank she created in the 1970s and 1980s, but recently she has moved beyond her image bank.
+For decades, Hammond limited her art to images from the image bank she created in the 1970s and 1980s, but recently, she has moved beyond her image bank.
 Some of her more famous works include Masindi and Fallen.
-These works use a variety of painting and sculpture styles as well as unique layering and texturing.
+These works use a variety of painting and sculpture styles, as well as unique layering and texturing.
 Fallen is made up of hundreds of individual leaves, each of which carries the name of a soldier killed in Iraq.
 It is a unique construction made of foam, cotton, rag paper, acrylic paint, sumi ink, archived digital inkjet prints, and gouache.

 The artist currently lives and works in New York, NY.